 College-Level Examination Program (CLEP)

 Each CLEP exam costs $80, payable to CLEP.
-In addition, the OSU-Tulsa Testing Center's administration fee (payable to OSU-Tulsa) is $20 for exams without an essay portion and $35 for exams with essays.
-Examinees must pay the CLEP exam fee by check, cashier’s check, money order or credit card.
-CLEP does not accept cash.
-The OSU-Tulsa administration fee must be paid by cashier’s check, money order, cash or charged to the student’s OSU bursar account.
-Each fee must be paid separately.
-The CLEP examination fee is waived for all eligible military personnel with proper ID; however, military personnel will still be required to pay the administration fee.
+In addition, the OSU-Tulsa Testing Services' administration fee (payable to OSU-Tulsa) is $20 for exams without an essay portion and $35 for exams with essays.
+The CLEP fee must be paid by credit card on the CLEP website.
+The OSU fee must be paid by cash or money order on the date of the exam.
+The CLEP examination fee is waived for all eligible military personnel with proper ID; however, military personnel are required to pay the administration fee.

-Examinees may register for the exam when they arrive at the testing center.
 Examinees should make an appointment to make sure that a computer is available on the desired date and time.
-When scheduling an appointment, allow approximately two hours for both registration and the exam itself or four hours for exams with essays.
+When scheduling an appointment, allow approximately two hours for exams without essays or four hours for exams with essays.
 Exams may be scheduled Monday through Friday during Testing Center hours of operation.
 No CLEP exams will be administered during finals week.

 - Two forms of identification are required.